 Events to catch: Hilton Head Island Wine & Food Festival, RBC Heritage

-Visiting Hilton Head Island in the summer is the prime season for visitors as many seasonal activities reopen, all kinds of events pop up on the calendar, the water is finally warm enough to swim in and the sun sets a little later each day.
-Feel the summer excitement rush to the area as villas and hotels book up fast, the tans get a bit browner and the nights dazzle!
+Visiting Hilton Head Island in the summer is the prime season.
+Many seasonal activities reopen and all kinds of events pop up on the calendar.
+The water is warm enough to swim in and the sun sets a little later each day.
+Feel the summer excitement rush to the area as villas and hotels book up fast!
 When preparing for your trip, make sure to book your stay in advance and come ready for outdoor adventures.
-This time of the year boasts the best biking and, with over 50 miles of bike trails covering the Island, there’s always a path to explore.
+This time of the year boasts the best biking.
+And, with over 50 miles of bike trails covering the Island, there’s always a path to explore.

 Bring an umbrella or raincoat, as summer showers and thunderstorms tend to frequent the Island; luckily they’re usually quick and the sky is clear before you know it.
 Take in the summer heat with cool refreshers by pool, ocean or creek!
-Don’t forget about the humidity, as it tends to make it feel about 10 degrees warmer outside; be sure to drink a lot of water so you don’t get dehydrated.
+Don’t forget about the humidity.
+It tends to make it feel about 10 degrees warmer outside.
+Be sure to drink a lot of water so you don’t get dehydrated.
 And remember that this Lowcountry land is the perfect place to make lasting memories.

 Temperatures: Highs in mid to upper 80s in June, highs in upper 80s in July and highs in upper 90s in August